KhatriSuson/DataCommunicationAndNetworks.456/02-Unit-2-applicationLayer.md

     * Authoritative Servers: Provide specific domain IPs.
     * Caching: Speeds up subsequent lookups.
 * Record Types: A (IPv4), AAAA (IPv6), MX (Mail Exchange), CNAME (Canonical Name).
+# DNS Record Types

+This document provides a simple explanation of common DNS (Domain Name System) record types:

+## 1. A Record (IPv4)
+- **What it is**: An A record connects a domain name (like `www.example.com`) to an IPv4 address (a numerical address used to identify a device on the internet).
+- **How it works**: When you type a website address into your browser, the A record helps your computer find the specific server by translating the domain name into an IP address (like `192.0.2.1`).
+This allows your browser to load the website.

+## 2. AAAA Record (IPv6)
+- **What it is**: An AAAA record is similar to an A record, but it connects a domain name to an IPv6 address, which is a newer format for IP addresses that can accommodate more devices.
+- **How it works**: When you enter a domain name, the AAAA record helps your device find the server using a longer IP address (like `2001:0db8:85a3:0000:0000:8a2e:0370:7334`).
+This is important as the internet grows and more devices connect.

+## 3. MX Record (Mail Exchange)
+- **What it is**: An MX record specifies which mail server is responsible for receiving emails sent to a domain.
+- **How it works**: When someone sends an email to you (like `user@example.com`), the MX record tells the internet where to deliver that email, ensuring it reaches the right inbox.

+## 4. CNAME Record (Canonical Name)
+- **What it is**: A CNAME record creates an alias for a domain name, allowing one domain to point to another.
+- **How it works**: For example, if you want both `www.example.com` and `blog.example.com` to lead to the same website, you can use a CNAME record to link `blog.example.com` to `www.example.com`.
+This way, users can access the same site through either address.

+## Summary
+- **A Record**: Links a domain to an IPv4 address.
+- **AAAA Record**: Links a domain to an IPv6 address.
+- **MX Record**: Directs emails to the right mail server for a domain.
+- **CNAME Record**: Creates an alias for a domain, pointing it to another domain.

+These records help computers and servers communicate effectively, making sure you can access websites and receive emails without any issues!

 # 2.4 Peer-to-Peer File Distribution